NetApp/Ansible-with-Active-IQ-Unified-Manager/README.md

 ```
 /root/modules
 ```
-9. In "/root/modules”, download all modules from “modules/NetApp Service Level Manager”.
+9. In "/root/modules”, download all modules from “NetApp/Ansible-with-NetApp-Service-Level-Manager”.

 **Note:** You can download these modules to either of the Master Ansible servers.

 10. Install the “requests” Python package PIP install requests.
 11. Use the sample playbooks provided to get started.